Johnonyango/Triangle-Tracker/README.md

 #### {This Triangle-Tracker project tests the knowledge of Java script concepts such as js functions, logical operators and more}, {03/06/2019}
 #### By **{John Onyango}**
 ## Description
 {This project is testing several concepts learned in this course so far.
-The main concepts applied are the knowledge gained in javascript functions, control flaws, operators and htm, css and many others. }
+The main concepts applied are the knowledge gained in javascript functions, control flaws, operators and html, css and many others. }
 ## Setup/Installation Requirements
 * clone to link https://github.com/Johnonyango/Triangle-Tracker.git
 * cd Triangle-Tracker to your directory